 - Identify emerging pockets of momentum prime for Get-Out-The-Vote and mobilization efforts.

-- Locate high-yield counties and/or districts home to Independents warm to the campaign’s messaging.
+- Locate and target high-yield counties and districts home to Independents sympathetic to the campaign’s messaging.

-- Disrupt harmful media stories by establishing counter narratives targeted and tailored to sympathetic voters trapped in damaging media bubbles.
+- Combat harmful news stories – as they break – by establishing counter narratives online that target and are tailored to sympathetic voters trapped in opposition media bubbles.

 The below map identifies digital media bubbles throughout the state of Pennsylvania.
 The wave of purple indicates that the majority of Keystone State voters are having election-based conversations that are consistent with an independent narrative.
 Conservatives nor liberals hold an outright advantage in conservation control.

-Resonate’s AI (artificial intelligence) solutions allow us to see clearly into murky political landscapes like Pennsylvania and understand how digital behavioral patterns are informing voters’ political positioning.
+Resonate’s AI (artificial intelligence) solutions allow campaigns to see clearly into murky political landscapes like Pennsylvania by understanding how digital behavioral patterns are informing voter positioning throughout the course of election cycles.

 Media Bubble Methodology